Welcome to today's edition of the Rush 24-7 podcast.

 We heard about that for weeks and months.

-As the Washington Post and the Democrats sought to destroy Allen, he'd been a congressman, a governor, and a senator.
+As the Washington Post said, the Democrats sought to destroy Allen.

-Sotomayor's comments are much worse than macaca.
+Sotomayor's comments are much worse than maca.

 And they're frequent and they are long held.

-You see how this race thing works, folks.
+You see how this race thing works, folks?

 If you were liberal, nothing you say can be held against you.

-Oh, yes, of course, they think you're going to take your private property in uh Idaho, uh, Iowa, uh, Kansas, and everybody's helping move.
+And then Richard Wolfe, the British guy, and the last soundbite, oh, yes, they're going to take your private property in Idaho, Iowa, Kansas, and everybody's helping them all.

-Renegade's the book, it's number 227 on Amazon.
+It's number 227 on Amazon.

 Nobody's buying Richard Wolfe's book and nobody's reading it.